LauraJones929/portfolio-P4/README.md

     - Providing guidance when I was having issues with Stripe payments going through.
 I had not added the STRIPE_WH_SECRET to my Gitpod variables.

     - After having lost some of the data from my memberships.json fixture, I was unsure on how to retrieve this information.
 I was given very useful guidance on how to use the `dumpdata` command to make a backup copy and retrieve the json file.

-    - Supporting me in making sure the contact form was sending the email query from the user into the terminal as the contact form is not sending live emails yet.

 - Code Institute Mentor, Spencer Barriball - for the fantastic, professional advice on what makes a good web developer.